Sean Halton

 Sean Michael Halton (born June 7, 1987) is an American former professional baseball first baseman.
-He played in Major League Baseball (MLB) for the Milwaukee Brewers.
+He played in Major League Baseball (MLB) for the Milwaukee Brewers in 2013.

 Career

 Halton attended Fresno High School and Fresno City College.
 After two years at FCC, he then attended Lewis-Clark State College in Lewiston, Idaho.

 Milwaukee Brewers

-He was drafted by Milwaukee in the 13th round of the 2009 MLB Draft.
+He was drafted by Milwaukee in the 13th round of the 2009 MLB draft.
 That year, he played for the Helena Brewers of the Rookie-level Pioneer League.
-He played part of the 2010 season with the Wisconsin Timber Rattlers of the Class A Midwest League and then ended the season with the Brevard County Manatees of the Class A-Advanced Florida State League.
+He played part of the 2010 season with the Wisconsin Timber Rattlers of the Single-A Midwest League and then ended the season with the Brevard County Manatees of the High-A Florida State League.

-In 2011, Halton spent the entire season in the AA affiliate (Huntsville Stars).
-Halton spent all of 2012 with the Nashville Sounds of the Class AAA Pacific Coast League.
+In 2011, Halton spent the entire season with the Double-A affiliated Huntsville Stars.
+Halton spent all of 2012 with the Nashville Sounds of the Triple-A Pacific Coast League.
 After spending all of 2013 spring training with the big league club, Halton was sent to Nashville to begin the season.

 Halton made his major league debut for the Brewers on June 27, 2013, against the Chicago Cubs.
 In a pinch-hit at-bat, Halton singled off of Cubs pitcher Matt Garza to record his first major league hit in his first major league plate appearance.
+Halton made 42 total appearances for Milwaukee during his rookie campaign, hitting .238/.291/.396 with four home runs and 17 RBI.

-Halton was outrighted off the Brewers roster on March 18, 2014.
+On March 18, 2014, Halton was removed from the 40–man roster and sent outright to Triple–A Nashville.
+He made 122 appearances for the Sounds, slashing .293/.342/.435 with eight home runs and 63 RBI.